Miamiohlibs/SoftwareCheckout2/README.md

 ### Adobe Setup

-1. Using the [Adobe I/O Console](https://console.adobe.io/), create a new Project with an associated Service Account (JWT).
+1. Using the [Adobe I/O Console](https://console.adobe.io/), create a new Project with an associated oAuth Server-to-Server credential.
-2. Put the `private.key` file from the certificate in the `certs/` folder of this project.
-BEWARE: certs expire after a year; you'll want to set a reminder to renew them before they expire
-3. Copy `config/adobe.sample.js` to `config/adobe.js` and add the Project details to that file (clientId, clientSecret,orgId,technicalAccountId)
+2. Copy `config/adobe.sample.js` to `config/adobe.js` and add the Project details to that file (clientId, clientSecret,orgId)

 ## App Configuration